 For example, when the base rate fell from 5.00% to 0.50% between October 2008 and March 2009, Lloyds TSB was the only top-20 lender to reduce its SVR by the full 4.50%.
 All the others cut their rates by less.

 When the Bank of England raised the base rate from 0.25% to 0.5% in November 2017, anyone who wasn’t on a fixed-rate mortgage was at risk of seeing their repayments increase.
 Several leading mortgage lenders followed and increased their tracker and/or SVR rates a month later.

 Most mortgage deals carry arrangement fees, which can vary from a few hundred pounds up to a couple of thousand.

-The second type of fee is an arrangement fee which you pay on completion of the mortgage so you won't have to pay it if, for any reason, you don't take the mortgage.
+The second type of fee is an arrangement fee, which you pay on completion of the mortgage.
+Therefore, you won't have to pay it if, for any reason, you don't take the mortgage.

 The best mortgage rate for you depends on how much you are looking to borrow.
 A high fee is often worth paying in order to secure a low interest rate if you are applying for a large mortgage.
 But those with smaller mortgages could be better off opting for a higher rate and lower fee.

 While this is the general rule, it is well worth crunching the numbers when you are comparing mortgages - you need to work out the total cost over the term of the deal.
 You can do this by finding out what the monthly payment will be using our mortgage repayment calculator – and then multiply by 12.
 You then need to add on the arrangement fee to find out the total cost.

 You will likely find that you have more mortgage deals available to choose from if you have a good credit history.
 So it’s worth making sure that your credit report is as good as it can be before applying for a mortgage.